-The drive time (generally 10 or 11 hours) can be used anytime during the on-duty time (generally 12 or 14 hours).
+The drive time can be used anytime during the on-duty time.
 Once either the drive time or the on-duty time has expired for an individual, that person may no longer drive, but they can continue to work at other tasks unrelated to the vehicle.
-To reset drive time and on-duty time limits, the individual will generally have to be offduty for a least 10 consecutive hours.
+To reset drive time and on-duty time limits, the individual will generally have to be off-duty for a least 10 consecutive hours.
 Starting September 29, 2020, the 10 hours has a sleeper berth provision.
-It allows a driver to meet the 10-hour minimum off-duty requirement by spending at least 7 hours of that period in the berth combined with a minimum off duty period of at least 2 hours spent inside or outside the berth, provided the two-periods total at least 10 hours.
+It allows a driver to meet the 10-hour minimum offduty requirement by spending at least 7 hours of that period in the berth combined with a minimum off duty period of at least 2 hours spent inside or outside the berth, provided the twoperiods total at least 10 hours.
 To track that time, most drivers of a CMV must maintain what is commonly called a "logbook".
 In regulatory speak, it is known as the Driver's Record of Duty Status (RODS).
-Up until now, that has generally been paper-based.
+Up until now, that has generally been paperbased.
 Today, most over-the-road CMVs must be equipped with an Electronic Logging Device (ELD).